 The daughter of an acquaintance of ours was working on a year-end assignment in graphic design.
 Since her Mom has chronic Lyme disease, she wanted to focus on a public safety campaign to ultimately reduce the number of people affected by tick bites.

-When she was brainstorming ideas for her thesis, I suggested she build the campaign around the importance of carrying a tick kit and use my carry the kit catchphrase.
-And that’s how the Carry the Kit campaign was born!
+When she was brainstorming ideas for her thesis, I suggested she build the campaign around the importance of carrying a tick kit.
+I offered up my carry the kit catchphrase and that’s how the Carry the Kit campaign was born!

 I think Nickole does the subject matter justice and she did a fantastic job in executing the Carry the Kit concept.
 Watch her brief video below!